How To Grow Sunflower Microgreens At Home

 The first step in growing sunflower microgreens is to soak the seeds in a mixture of food grade hydrogen peroxide and water.

-The peroxide reduces the possibility of fungus or mold growing on the sunflower seeds as they germinate.
-Hydrogen peroxide can also be sprayed on the seeds and young plants if fungus forms as they grow.
+The peroxide reduces the possibility of fungus or molds growing on the sunflower seeds as they germinate.
+Hydrogen peroxide can also spray the seeds and young plants if fungus forms as they grow.
 More on this later.

-In fact, we tried using store-bought peroxide, and it didn't work as well as the food grade peroxide.
+In fact, we tried using store-bought peroxide, which didn’t work as well as the food-grade peroxide.
 The Essential Oxygen hydrogen peroxide in the white bottle peroxide performs amazingly well.

 Why Use Hydrogen Peroxide?